 These gift tags aren’t just for Christmas!
 Simply use a different cutting pattern or file, and voila!
 Tags for any occasion.

-Learn how to make your own and download the Christmas cutting files here.
+Learn how to make your own in this video:

 9. Paper Quilting

 Paper quilting is a little different than fabric quilting, but the end result is just as wonderful.

 Simply trace letters onto your scraps and cut them out to create customized alphabets and letter embellishments for scrapbook layouts or homemade cards.